ExpertTrout9232/3d-renderer/README.md

-# 3d-renderer
+# 3D Renderer
-A simple script written in Python to understand basics of 3D rendering with Z-Buffer
+A simple script written in Python to understand basics of 3D rendering with Z-Buffer.